California mass shooting: 6 dead, 10 injured in Sacramento

 Kelsey Schar, 18, was staying on the fourth floor of Citizen Hotel when she said she heard gunshots and saw flashes in the dark.
 She walked to the window and “saw a guy running and just shooting,” Schar told The Associated Press in an interview.

-Her friend, Madalyn Woodard, 17, said she saw a crowd in the street scatter amid the gunfire.
-She said she saw a girl who appeared to have been shot in the arm lying on the ground.
+Her friend, Madalyn Woodard said she saw a crowd in the street scatter amid the gunfire.
+A girl who appeared to have been shot in the arm lying on the ground, Woodard said.
 Security guards from a nearby nightclub rushed to help the girl with what looked like napkins to try to stanch the bleeding.

 Sunday’s violence was the third time in the U.S. this year that at least six people were killed in a mass shooting, according to a database compiled by The Associated Press, USA Today and Northeastern University.
 And it was the second mass shooting in Sacramento in the last five weeks.